LeyrObnimus/ZuiTranslator/README.md

 Welcome to the ZUI 15 Localization Magisk module! 🌐✨

 # Description
-ZuiTranslator is a Magisk module that provides localization of Lenovo ZUI Chinese firmware into your languages.
+ZuiTranslator is a Magisk module that provides localization of Lenovo ZUI 15 Chinese firmware into your languages.
 We localize everything in our eyes (except for full Chinese apps); all for your cozy, home use.

 # Features
 • 🌍 ZUI 15 firmware localization support.\
-• 🌐 Multiple language options (currently Russian, upcoming Ukrainian, and more).\
+• 🌐 Multiple language options (currently Russian, in the coming future (with support) - Ukrainian and others).\
 • 🚀 Improve user experience on Chinese firmware.

 # How to use
-1. Set localization of your language via ADB (use Termux or other):\
-ㅤ• ✨ `settings put system system_locales ru-RU/uk-UA/etc`\
-ㅤ• 🛠 Or use SetEdit for simplicity.
-2. Install with Magisk Manager.
+1. Installation: Install the module via Magisk Manager.
+2. Locale Fix: If necessary for your device, install the forced system locale fix ([List here](https://github.com/LeyrObnimus/ZuiTranslator/blob/main/ListLocaleFixes.md)).
-3. Reboot your device.
+2. Reboot: Restart your device.

 # Notes
 • ❌ No claiming as your own.\